isc-projects/kea/doc/sphinx/arm/hooks-flex-id.rst

        }
    }

-When ``ignore-iaid`` is set to ``true`` (default setting is false), the ``flex-id`` hooks library will make the Kea DHCPv6 server ignore IAID value from incomming IPv6 packets.
+When ``ignore-iaid`` is set to ``true`` (default value is ``false``), the ``flex-id`` hooks library will make the Kea DHCPv6 server ignore IAID value from incoming IPv6 packets.
 This parameter is ignored by the Kea DHCPv4 server.

 .. note::

    This functionality breaks RFC compliance and should be enabled only if required.
-It will effectively make the Kea DHCPv6 server accept packets which contain at most one IANA and one IAPD options.
 When enabled, a warning message is issued at configure time.
+   If the incoming packet contains more than one IANA, the IAID value will not be changed on any of the IANAs.
+Similarly if the incoming packet contains more than one IAPD, the IAID value will not be changed on any of the IAPDs.
-   If the incomming packet contains more than one IANA or IAPD option, the packet will be dropped and a debug log message will indicate this event in the hooks library logs.
+   If the packet contains only one IANA the IAID value will be changed to 0 and stored as such in the lease storage.
+Similarly if the packet contains only one IAPD the IAID value will be changed to 0 and stored as such in the lease storage.